 When the customer or the host and the guest participants cobrowse using the latest version, information is exchanged via a narrowcast broker which limits the information sent to restricted images of the hosts’ webpage.
 This ensures that code is not directly shared which prevents any opportunity for insertion of malicious software.

-Software that are unable to restrict viewing of the Host device to the concerned web page alone can be security hazard and be off-putting for customers.
+Software that is unable to restrict viewing of the Host device to the concerned webpage alone can be security hazard and be off-putting for customers.
 It infringes on their privacy and can cause impact the customer’s online security.
 Earlier versions of cobrowsing software were based call center software that gave full access and visibility but the latest version avoids this.

 Co-browsing software that offers the feature of gaining full control of host device is useful in solving tech support issues but this can be a problem when it’s a simple interaction situation.
 It arouses doubt in minds of the customer and creates a fear of losing control.
 Latest co-browsers avoid this with an inbuilt mechanism to block access but allow viewing.